Distracted driving studies

 Quote: “These observations suggest that many drivers who drove off the road before striking a (roadside assistance provider) might have been impaired, fatigued, or distracted.”

 Habits, attitudes, and expectations of regular users of partial driving automation systems Alexandra Mueller and Jessica Cicchino, Insurance Institute for Highway Safety.
-Survey of of partially automated vehicle drivers.
+Survey of partially automated vehicle drivers.
 October 2022.

 Quote: Drivers were “more likely to engage in non-driving-related activities while using their systems than while driving unassisted. … Large percentages of users indicated they were comfortable treating their systems as self-driving.”